JulienMeziere/nano-kontrol-2-fl-studio/README.md

 - `● RECORD`: Start recording
 - `◄◄ REWIND`: Rewind (hold for continuous)
 - `►► FORWARD`: Fast forward (hold for continuous)
-- `MODE`: Toggle between song/pattern mode
+- `MODE`: Toggle loop mode on or off (saves and restores the loop position)

 **Instruments Navigation:**